WJOB (AM): The 2000s

 In February 2012, longtime host Steven "The Preacher" Glover died suddenly at his home.
 The station, in addition to The Preacher's listeners, mourned his death, and the after-effects left the station in a quandary concerning the popular afternoon slot.
 In March 2012, comedian Nick Gaza was tapped to host the 4-6 p.m. show.
 The afternoon show underwent further change in September 2012, when Ron Harlow, Larry "the K," and 'Big' George Vincent split hosting duties on the renamed "The Afternoon Scramble."
 As of February 2013, the afternoon slot was filled with "The Afternoon Fix" hosted by Ron Harlow.

-In the fall of 2013, WJOB re-joined the Indiana University Sports Radio Network, airing games that are non-conflicting with Purdue University Sports Radio Network broadcasts.
+In the fall of 2013, WJOB re-joined the Indiana University Sports Radio Network, airing games that do not conflict with Purdue University Sports Radio Network broadcasts.
 Also in the fall of 2013, WJOB began broadcasting out-of-market NFL games and out-of-market NCAA Football games.
-The studio is located in the Purdue Commercialization & Excellence Center, less than a mile south of the tower and broadcast facility.

-Current ownership

-The station is now owned by Vazquez Development LLC.

 Former station personalities

-John Whitaker, well-known WJOB sportscaster, is the only man in the country who made play by play broadcasts of Nine Tournament Basketball games in one day, without assistance.
+John Whitaker, WJOB sportscaster, is the only person in the country who made play by play broadcasts of Nine Tournament Basketball games in one day, without assistance.
 He set the record in 1944 and again in 1945.

-Other personalities who worked at WJOB early in their careers include Jean Shepherd, Frank Reynolds (later with ABC News), Emery King (later with NBC News, WBBM-TV and WDIV-TV), Steve King (later at WLS, now at WGN), Melissa McGurren (now morning traffic reporter for Eric & Kathy on WTMX) Tommy Williams, (formerly of WSCR 670) and Felicia Middlebrooks (now at WBBM).
+Other personalities who worked at WJOB early in their careers include Jean Shepherd, Frank Reynolds (later with ABC News), Emery King (later with NBC News, WBBM-TV and WDIV-TV), Steve King (later at WLS, now at WGN), Melissa McGurren (now co-host of the Melissa and Austin morning show on WUSN), Tommy Williams, (formerly of WSCR 670) and Felicia Middlebrooks (now at WBBM).